 Flying to Princeton wasn’t going to be an option for a long weekend, so we had to pick a place closer to home.
 I put out the cry to Villa La Massa, Leading Hotel of the World and sister hotel to Villa D’Este on Lake Como.
 Luckily for us, they answered our call and beckoned us with promises of otherworldly peace.

-As many of you loyal readers of Best Bits know from last week’s post, we had a bit of difficulty getting to our destination thanks to a fire in Rome.
+We had a bit of difficulty getting to our destination thanks to a fire in Rome.
 We landed at 00:30 instead of 20:30.
 Thank goodness we had asked the hotel to have a car pick us up as there was nary a taxi at the airport at that insane hour.

 No luggage had been checked in, so, once through passport control, fifteen minutes later we were being shown into our lovely room.
 My friend was desperate for her nightly hot chocolate and it was whisked up to us in record time, even though it was so early in the morning.